-Stay Strong August Session
+Stay Strong Classes in May & August

 Stay strong this summer.
 Buy a 3 or 6 class punch card and attend the Ballet or Contemporary classes that fit in your summer schedule.